ibm-cloud-architecture/refarch-eda/README.md

 * One other approach to avoid the two phase commit and inconsistency is to use an Event Store or event sourcing to keep trace of what is done on the business entity with enough data to rebuild the data.
 Events are becoming facts describing state changes done on the business entity.

 ### Command Query Responsibility Segregation
+When using a microservices architecture pattern, each service is responsible to manage its persistence for the business entities it manages.
+Therefore it is challenging to perform join query on multiple business entities.
+Basically Command Query Responsibility Segregation, CQRS, is a pattern where the CUD operations (the commands) are done in one service while query / read operations are supported by a separate service.
+The command-side emits events when data changes.
+The Query side maintains a set of views that are kept up to date by subscribing to events.

+One of the main advantages is to support multiple data denormalization and being able to scale easily.
+It is complex to implement, aim for code duplication and should not be considered as the silver bullet.

 ## Applicability of an EDA
 EDAs are typically not used for distributed transactional processing because this can lead to increased coupling and performance degradation.
 But as seen in previous section, using message backbone to support communication between microservices to ensure data consistency is a viable pattern.
 The use of EDAs for batch processing is also restricted to cases where the potential for parallelizing batch workloads exist.
 Most often EDAs are used for event driven applications that require near-realtime situation awareness and decision making.